DerrickLamers/grblwiki/Grbl-v1.1-Interface.md

         - This data field will not appear if:

           - It is disabled in the config.h file.
-No `$` mask setting available.
+No `$` mask setting is available.
           - The refresh counter is in-between intermittent reports.

     - **Buffer State:**

         - `Bf:15,128`.
-The first value is the number of available blocks in the planner buffer and the second is number of available bytes in the serial RX buffer.
+The first value is the number of available blocks in the planner buffer and the second is the number of available bytes in the serial RX buffer.

         - The usage of this data is generally for debugging an interface, but is known to be used to control some GUI-specific tasks.
 While this is disabled by default, GUIs should expect this data field to appear, but they may ignore it, if desired.

         - NOTE: The buffer state values changed from showing "in-use" blocks or bytes to "available".
-This change does not require the GUI knowing how many block/bytes Grbl has been compiled with.
+This change does not require the GUI to know how many block/bytes Grbl has been compiled with.

         - This data field appears: